bealers/dotfiles/README-macos.md

 - Alacritty config has been archived in this branch.
 - All tools are installed via Homebrew for easy updates.
 - 1Password CLI and SSH agent integration are recommended for secure SSH key management.
-- If you encounter issues with 1Password SSH agent, see the 1Password support site or use a standard SSH key in `~/.ssh` as a fallback.